jblough/Dinner-and-a-Show/Dinner and a Movie/Readme.txt

-The plan for "Dinner and a Movie" is to help planning an eventing's activities (whether a date night, family vacation, etc).
+The plan for "Dinner and a Show" is to help planning an eventing's activities (whether a date night, family vacation, etc).

 The layout of the screens is as follows:
     First screen - list of upcoming dates, with details and ability to change each option, and add new date